octo-gone/jinja2-components/README.md

 Jinja2 Components offers a streamlined way to build and reuse your Jinja2 templates from code, inspired by `django-components` and `jinja2-simple-tags`.

-**Note:** This library is under active development, so the API may change.

 ## Key Ideas

 -   **Modular Design.** Break down your templates into reusable components for cleaner code and easier maintenance.